Swapping exchange and spin-orbit induced correlated phases in proximitized Bernal bilayer graphene: Methodology.

 Let us take a closer look at vHS.
 If the singularity is split due to the valley-Zeeman SO coupling, two SVC$_{\pm}$ phases appear.
 As the corresponding $M_{\text{SVC}_{\pm}}$ contain spin $s_x$ and $s_y$ matrices, and valley $\tau_x$ and $\tau_y$ matrices, they can be described as inter-valley spin-flip hopping that retains the spin-valley quantum number, i.e., the product of $s \tau$.
 Say, spin up at $K$ is degenerate with spin down at $K'$.
 Coupling the two enabled by the Coulomb interaction lowers the kinetic energy, resulting in an SVC correlated phase.
-Similarly, when vHS are split by EX interaction, two spin-polarized CDW$_{\pm}$ phases form up.
-Contrary to SVC$_{\pm}$, $M_{\text{CDW}_{\pm}}$ does not mixes spins---it involves $s_0$ and $s_z$ spin matrices---but similarly as SVC$_{\pm}$ it intertwines the valleys---matrix $\tau_x$.
-Because of that both SVC$_{\pm}$ and CDW$_{\pm}$ possess spatial modulations governed by wave vector $\mathbf{q}=\tfrac{2\pi}{3a}(1,\sqrt{3})$; the correlations effectively enlarge the BBG unit cell into a ``magnetic'' $\sqrt{3}\times\sqrt{3}$-unit cell.
-As a consequence, the Brillouin zone gets smaller, while both valleys fold into the $\Gamma$ point.
-In what follows the $\mathbf{k}$ vector is measured with respect to the centre of such the reduced Brillouin zone.
+Similarly, when vHS are split by EX interaction, two spin-polarized VC$_{\pm}$ phases form up.
+Contrary to SVC$_{\pm}$, $M_{\text{VC}_{\pm}}$ does not mixes spins---it involves $s_0$ and $s_z$ spin matrices---but similarly as SVC$_{\pm}$ it intertwines the valleys---matrix $\tau_x$.
+Because of that both SVC$_{\pm}$ and VC$_{\pm}$ possess spatial modulations; the correlations effectively enlarge the BBG unit cell into a ``magnetic'' $3\times3$ - unit cell.
+Consequently, the Brillouin zone gets smaller while both valleys fold into the $\Gamma$ point.
+In what follows, the $\mathbf{k}$ vector is measured with respect to the center of such the reduced Brillouin zone.

-Finally, to find the effective single-particle excitation energies of the correlated phases of our WS$_2$/BBG/CGT model we employ the Hartree-Fock (HF) method and solve the following eigen-problem:
+Finally, to find the effective single-particle excitation energies of the correlated phases of our WS$_2$/BBG/CGT model, we employ the Hartree-Fock (HF) method and solve the following eigenproblem: